 Easy Spring Dinner Ideas With Simple Ingredients

-When spring arrives, I want dinner to feel lighter without losing the comfort-food vibe.
-This hub gathers my best spring dinner ideas, including main dishes, sides that use basic ingredients and a few simple shortcuts that save time.
+When spring arrives, I’m looking for lighter dinner recipes without losing the comfort-food vibe.
+This collection gathers my best spring dinner ideas, including main dishes, sides that use basic ingredients and a few simple shortcuts that save time.

 Use this page like a menu.
 Pick a main, add a quick vegetable, and grab a starch or bread if you want.
-If you want the easiest route, head to the sheet pan section and turn on your oven.
+If you want the easiest route, head to the Quick Recipe Picks section and jump right in.

 table setting with assorted spring dinner ideas